awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-lifecycle.md

 --------

-# Lifecycle Management for AWS IoT Things Graph Entities, Flows, Systems, and Deployments<a name="iot-tg-lifecycle"></a>
+# Managing Lifecycles for AWS IoT Things Graph Entities, Flows, Systems, and Deployments<a name="iot-tg-lifecycle"></a>

 This topic contains information about how to manage namespace versions and revisions of workflows \(flows\) and systems\.